adamkarvonen/chess_llm_interpretability/README.md

 Then run `python train_test_chess.py`.

+All experiments in this repo can be done with less than 1 GB of VRAM.
+Training probes on the 8 layer model takes about 10 minutes on my RTX 3050.

 # Interventions

 To perform board state interventions, first train a set of 8 (one per layer) board state probes using `train_test_chess.py`.
 Then run `python board_state_interventions.py`.
 It will record JSON results in `intervention_logs/`.